This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 When you add a role-based license to Tableau Server, those licenses become available to all users when you restart Tableau Server.

-A user with a Viewer license cannot open Tableau Server or Tableau Online workbooks from Tableau Desktop
+A user with a Viewer license cannot open Tableau Server or Tableau Cloud workbooks from Tableau Desktop

-A user with a Viewer license who also has a separate Tableau Desktop license will be unable to open workbooks on Tableau Server or Tableau Online using Tableau Desktop.
-To open workbooks such using Tableau Desktop, that user will need an Explorer or Creator license on Tableau Server or Tableau Online.
+A user with a Viewer license who also has a separate Tableau Desktop license will be unable to open workbooks on Tableau Server or Tableau Cloud using Tableau Desktop.
+To open workbooks such using Tableau Desktop, that user will need an Explorer or Creator license on Tableau Server or Tableau Cloud.